NedcloarBR/nestjs-toolkit/README.md

 - 🎯 **Interactive Prompts** - User-friendly interactive prompts for complex operations
 - 🔄 **Force Options** - Override confirmations when needed with force flags
 - 📊 **Detailed Help System** - Comprehensive help with category-based command display
+- 🔧 **Global Helpers** - Utility functions for async operations, dates, security, and strings that can be registered globally

 ## 📦 Installation